'Excuse me,' Mallory interrupted, 'would it be OK if we carried her around and she touched each bag?'”

 I think they had a lot of courage to help her to win.
 I also think that it was sad that she had stop her career because she hurt her leg.

-Kimberly almost 3 years ago from Des Monies,IA
+Kimberly about 3 years ago from Des Monies,IA

 You shouldn't miss John McCutcheon's wonderful and moving song about this incident.

-Lee almost 3 years ago from Alexandria, VA
+Lee about 3 years ago from Alexandria, VA

 Thats really cool.